jibbajabba/konigi.com/content/blog/good-design-is-reductive.md

 Reductive design is about removing what’s unnecessary and simplifying the product.
 It’s a philosophy in the spirit of Modern architect Ludwig Mies van der Rohe’s aphorism, “Less is more,” and Dieter Rams’ principle, “Good design is as little design as possible.
 Less but better.”

 Chuck Pearson wrote a great article [on reductive design](https://medium.com/rareview/the-art-of-reductive-design-4e5b02cec47) for products.
 Ideas like these are axiomatic in design.
 Find what’s essential.
 Remove the parts that aren’t needed.
-I've been thinking about whether or not we are that in our product design work on every project.
+I've been thinking about whether or not we are doing that in our product design work on every project.
 And once we ship, are we revisiting our designs over time to look at them through the lens of reductive design, and comparing that to the idea of what’s essential to the product?

 ## Reduction in product design